improvframework/service-provisioning/README.md

 }
 ```

-Using a callback to "invoke" the attachment of the service into the Container means that this implementation of the `ServiceLoaderInterface` can be used with any other Container library (e.g. `Pimple` or `\League\Container`, something custom, etc), bridging a gap between proprietary code and `ContainerInterop`.
+Using a callback to "invoke" the attachment of the service into the Container means that this implementation of the `ServiceLoaderInterface` can be used with any other Container library (e.g. `Pimple` or `\League\Container`, something custom, etc), bridging a gap between proprietary code and `Container`.

 This library also offers its own brand of service providers, covered next.